hadley/adv-r/OO-essentials.md

 setMethod("f", signature("B", "C"), function(x, y) "b-c")
 setMethod("f", signature("C", "B"), function(x, y) "c-b")
 f(b, b)
-f(a, c)
 ```

-* c-c: the total distance is still 2
-* b-c: the total distance is 1
-* c-b: the total distance is 1
-* a-a: the total distance is Inf

-Otherwise, give a warning and call the matching method that comes first alphabetically.
-In this case, it's up to the class author to fix the problem by providing more specific methods.
+Now we have two signatures that have the same distance (1 = 1 + 0 = 0 + 1), and there is not unique closest method.
+In this situation R gives a warning and calls the method that comes first alphabetically.

 There are two special classes that can be used in the signature: `missing` and `ANY`. `missing` matches the case where the argument is not supplied, and `ANY` is used for setting up default methods. `ANY` has the lowest possible precedence in method matching - in other words, it has a distance value higher than any other parent class.